xapax/security/basics_of_linux.md

 ```
 adduser NameOfUser sudo
+usermod -aG sudo NameOfUser
 ```

+You might have to reboot for it to take effect.

 On some machines we might not be able to edit the sudoers file because we don't have an interactive shell, in this case can you can just redirect the text into the file, like this: